Titan submersible implosion: June 18–22, search and rescue efforts

-The pipe-laying ship Deep Energy, operated by TechnipFMC, arrived on site on 20 June 2023, with two ROVs and other equipment suited to the seabed depths in the area.
+The pipe-laying ship Deep Energy, operated by TechnipFMC, arrived on site on June 20, 2023, with two ROVs and other equipment suited to the seabed depths in the area.
 As of 10:45 a.m.
-(13:15 UTC), the U.S. Coast Guard had searched 10,000 sqmi.
+(13:15 UTC), the US Coast Guard had searched 10,000 sqmi.
 The New York Air National Guard's 106th Rescue Wing joined in the search and rescue mission with a HC-130J, with plans for two more to join by the end of the day.

-According to an internal U.S. government memo, a Canadian CP-140 Aurora's sonar picked up underwater noises while searching for the submersible.
-The U.S. Coast Guard officially acknowledged the sounds early the next morning, but reported that early investigations had not yielded results.
-Rear Admiral John Mauger of the U.S. Coast Guard said the source of the noise was unknown and may have come from the many metal objects at the site of the wreck.
+According to an internal US government memo, a Canadian CP-140 Aurora's sonar picked up underwater noises while searching for the submersible.
+The US Coast Guard officially acknowledged the sounds early the next morning, but reported that early investigations had not yielded results.
+Rear Admiral John Mauger of the US Coast Guard said the source of the noise was unknown and may have come from the many metal objects at the site of the wreck.
 A Canadian CP-140 Aurora airplane had previously spotted a "white rectangular object" floating on the surface.
 A ship sent to find and identify the object was diverted to help find the source of the noise.
-The noises were later described by the U.S. Coast Guard as being apparently unrelated to the missing vessel.
+The noises were later described by the US Coast Guard as being apparently unrelated to the missing vessel.

-CCGS John Cabot arrived on the morning of 21 June, bringing additional sonar capabilities to the search effort.
+CCGS John Cabot arrived on the morning of June 21, bringing additional sonar capabilities to the search effort.
 Commercial vessels Skandi Vinland and Atlantic Merlin also arrived that day, as did a US Coast Guard C-130 crew.
 As of about 3:00 p.m.
 (17:30 UTC), five air and water vehicles were searching actively for Titan, and another five were expected to arrive in the next 24–48 hours.
 Search and rescue assets included two ROVs, one CP-140 Aurora aircraft, and the C-130 aircraft.

-The U.S. Navy's Flyaway Deep Ocean Salvage System (FADOSS), a ship lift system designed to lift large and heavy objects from the deep sea, arrived in St. John's, though no ships were available to carry the system to the wreck site.
+The US Navy's Flyaway Deep Ocean Salvage System (FADOSS), a ship lift system designed to lift large and heavy objects from the deep sea, arrived in St. John's, though no ships were available to carry the system to the wreck site.
 Officials estimated it would take about 24 hours to weld the FADOSS system to the deck of a carrier ship before it could set sail to the search and rescue operation.

-Despite increasing concerns about the depletion of air supplies in Titan, a U.S. Coast Guard spokesperson said at a press conference "This is a search and rescue mission 100%", rather than a wreckage recovery mission.
+Despite increasing concerns about the depletion of air supplies in Titan, a US Coast Guard spokesperson said at a press conference "This is a search and rescue mission 100%", rather than a wreckage recovery mission.

 Capt.
-Jamie Frederick holds a press briefing in Boston on 21 June.
+Jamie Frederick holds a press briefing in Boston on June 21.